floybix/floybix.github.io/_posts/2016-07-01-attempting-nab.md

 ---
 {% include JB/setup %}

-_In which it turns out the current best result on NAB can be achieved with only first-order transition memory.
-I guess the regular sampling rate of most time series data does not itself constistute a very meaningful sequence of transitions.
-If we take effective time steps only when sufficient changes occur this indeed gives some improved performance.
-Ultimately, like most things in HTM, I think anomaly detection will require robust temporal pooling._
+_Being an objective test problem, NAB allows us to tease apart the contribution of various aspects of HTM models.
+It turns out the current best result on NAB can be achieved with only first-order transition memory.
+It seems the regular sampling rate of most time series data does not produce a directly meaningful sequence of transitions.
+If we take effective time steps only when sufficient changes occur this indeed gives some improved performance, but still sees no benefit to higher-order transitions.
+Ultimately, like most things in HTM, I think human-level anomaly detection will require robust temporal pooling._

 The most frustrating thing about working on [Hierarchical Temporal Memory](http://numenta.org/) has been the lack